 4. Merge your duplicates

 Prepare your database for success in the new year.
 Do you have duplicate leads taking up space?
 If you stay on top of it, this doesn’t have to be a big task.
-I review our system’s duplicates on a monthly basis.
+We review our system’s duplicates on a monthly basis.
 Whatever your cadence, this should be part of your regular maintenance.